 The hike will start at 7:00 AM.
 Registration will start at 6:15 AM and will take approximately 10 minutes so please arrive no later than 6:30 AM.
-Suzanne and Dana will both be there to greet you in orange tutus!
-Since we have such a large group, we will take a series of team photos and head out on the Jewell Trail in 35-40 member hiking groups.
+We will take a series of team photos and head out on the Jewell Trail in a few hiking groups.

 Summit Team Group Photo

-Because we tend to arrive at different times it is difficult to take a full group picture on the summit.
-If you see a large group of HFMH hikers when you’re at the top, please ask someone to take a group photo!
+Because hikers will arrive at different times it is difficult to coordinate a full group picture on the summit.
+If you see a group of HFMH hikers when you’re at the top, please ask someone to take a group photo!
 We would like to see as many group photos at the summit as possible.
 Share photos on our 11th Annual Summit Mt.
 Washington Facebook page for all to enjoy!
 Hint - request to join that group now so you will be able share and see what others share on the hike.

 If the Cog is fully booked for some reason, a Hiker Shuttle Service is also available.
 The Hiker Shuttle runs from approximately 11:00 AM to 4:00 PM daily, weather permitting.
 On busy days - which are most summer weekends - they stay open until 6PM.
 One-way tickets are $50 and can be purchased at the Summit Stage Office.
-After 4:00 PM ticket prices increase to $75.
+After 5:00 PM ticket prices increase to $75.
 Dogs are permitted on descent for $20.
-IMPORTANT: Shuttle price includes transportation to the Base of the Auto Road, AMC Pinkham Notch Camp, or Great Gulf Trailhead; but not back to the COG Railroad Parking lot.
-You would need to make arrangements to get back to the Cog parking lot.
+Shuttle price includes transportation to the Base of the Auto Road, AMC Pinkham Notch Camp, or Great Gulf Trailhead; but not back to the COG Railroad Parking lot.
 If you have any questions about the Hiker Shuttle, visit their website.
 In addition, our volunteer Suzanne plans to drive up to the summit and will be able to take a limited number of hikers back down with her when she departs at 3pm.
 Contact her right away if you are interested in this option as space is very limited.
 Here contact info is below in this email.

 What to bring